How to Modernise Your Performance Management

 With only 45% of employees saying they know clearly what is expected of them at work, clarity should be the aim of all performance management conversations, whatever form they take.
 Clarity around goals can help employee’s focus their motivations, understand what work is aligned to their values, and know whether they have the required resources to achieve them.

 The Person-Environment Fit Approach influenced the development of the Effort-Reward Imbalance Approach, which weighs employee effort against paid and unpaid rewards.
-Where efforts are high and rewards are low, consequences for both psychological and physical health have been recorded.
+Where efforts are high and rewards are low, negative consequences for both psychological and physical health have been recorded.

 Paid rewards will also play a role in improving financial wellbeing, especially as global and national economic uncertainty continues.
 If HR is operating on a very slim budget, non-financial rewards can still play an important role in your performance management strategy.
 These could include: